upa/af-graft/README.md

 ### Run Applications with AF_GRAFT

-AF_GRAFT is a new address family; therefore, existing applications as is cannot work with AF_GRAFT.
+AF_GRAFT is a new address family, therefore, existing applications as is cannot work with AF_GRAFT.
 A better solution is to support AF_GRAFT in application codes; however, it requires various significant effort.